Nuclear Heritage Network

 - LovisaMovement Finnish

 - international anti nuclear conference in Helsinki 2007

-- nirgendwo.info - German Campaign against the EPR reactor - Germany
+- nirgendwo.info - German portal on repression against anti-nuclear activists - German

 - Preventing the Lake District from becoming a Nuclear Sacrifice Zone

 - 101 Uses for a Nuclear Power Station

 - The Nuclear-Free Award Foundation